VisionVerse/SRCL-Net/README.md

 This repository provides the implementation of a **Structure-Compensated Reliable Change Learning Network (SRCL-Net)** for **foggy remote sensing change detection**.

 Fog interference usually weakens structural cues of real changed regions and induces pseudo-change responses in unchanged backgrounds.
-To address this issue, CDRNet restores change discriminability by compensating fog-weakened structural cues and disentangling fog-induced pseudo-change responses during progressive change decoding.
+To address this issue, SRCL-Net restores change discriminability by compensating fog-weakened structural cues and disentangling fog-induced pseudo-change responses during progressive change decoding.